-4. For the purpose of the review, the Contractor shall provide all information required by the Secretary-General in the manner and at the times as may be necessary for the purposes of this regulation.
+4. For the purpose of the review, the Contractor shall provide [to the independent expert] all information required by the Secretary-General in the manner and at the times as may be necessary for the purposes of this regulation.
+[The Secretary-General shall request the Contractor to submit additional data and information as may be required by the independent expert or experts undertaking the review.]

-5. Nothing in this Regulation shall preclude the Commission or the Council, the Sponsoring State or States, or the Contractor from making a request to initiate discussions regarding any matter connected with the Plan of Work, Exploitation Contract or the activities under the Exploitation Contract in cases other than those listed in paragraph 1.

-6. The Secretary-General shall make publicly available the findings and recommendations resulting from a review of activities under this regulation.
+6. The Secretary-General shall make publicly available the findings and recommendations resulting from a review of a Plan of Work under this regulation [in accordance with regulation 92].